What Does Astringency Mean For Tea Drinking?

 There are even many herbs that are more astringent than the common tea plant.
-Sage and lavender, when brewed as a tea, are so astringent that they give off a feeling of stickiness, giving one a sensation of having a coating in the mouth.
+Sage and lavender, when brewed as tea, are so astringent that they give off a feeling of stickiness, giving one the sensation of having a coating in the mouth.
 That is why many times they are simply included as additional ingredients in a blended tea rather than brewed on their own.

 There are basically four different types of astringency found in everyday tea.
 Though this is definitely not a comprehensive list, most teas can be categorized under one of these headings:

 This is the type of astringency that most of us think of when we think of the bitter, drying mouthfeel that can be quite unpleasant.
 After drinking a tea of this variety, your tongue will feel devoid of moisture and uncomfortable.
 This is definitely an acquired taste and is not usually one that many tea drinkers seek out.
-Anything that falls in this category is not something that you should even consider trying...unless you are a seasoned tea lover.
+Anything that falls into this category is not something that you should even consider trying, unless you are a seasoned tea lover.

 This is a type of astringency that is removed by having sugarcane in the soil.
-Japanese Green Tea Company’s green tea is famous for removing this specific type of astringency.
+The Japanese Green Tea Company’s green tea is famous for removing this specific type of astringency.

 This astringency is found in many Japanese teas and is unique enough to deserve its own category.
-It is more like the rough astringency than any other category here, but it is identified more by its powerful organic taste.
-Some experts speculate that this type of astringency was made as the result of human error.
-The taste is so pungent, that it is usually unseen in the Western world because it does not fare well in that market.
+It is more like rough astringency than any other category here, but it is identified more by its powerful organic taste.
+Some experts speculate that this type of astringency is the result of human error.
+The taste is so pungent that it is usually unseen in the Western world because it does not fare well in that market.